Quadrantanopia: Homonymous inferior/superior quadrantanopia

 Homonymous denotes a condition which affects the same portion of the visual field of each eye.

 Homonymous inferior quadrantanopia is a loss of vision in the same lower quadrant of visual field in both eyes whereas a homonymous superior quadrantanopia is a loss of vision in the same upper quadrant of visual field in both eyes.

 A lesion affecting one side of the temporal lobe may cause damage to the inferior optic radiations (known as the temporal pathway or Meyer's loop) which can lead to superior quadrantanopia on the contralateral side of both eyes (colloquially referred to as "pie in the sky"); if the superior optic radiations (parietal pathway) are lesioned, the visual loss occurs on the inferior contralateral side of both eyes and is referred to as an inferior quadrantanopia.

 Binasal/bitemporal quadrantanopia

-Binasal (either inferior or superior) quadrantanopia affects either the upper or lower inner visual quadrants closer to the nasal cavity in both eyes.
+Binasal (either inferior or superior) quadrantanopia, also known as Nerurkarian field defects affects either the upper or lower inner visual quadrants closer to the nasal cavity in both eyes.

 Bitemporal (either inferior or superior) quadrantanopia affects either the upper or lower outer visual quadrants in both eyes.